Malmo2/edutechsmart-landingpage/README.md

 ## Pitch
 Our mission: make EduTechSmart’s landing page feel like 2025, not 2012.
 Clean design, mobile-first, and dark mode—because nobody likes being blinded at midnight.

+## Design

+- Minimalist Layout – Focus on clarity and readability with plenty of whitespace.

+- Mobile-First Approach – Designed for small screens first, then scaled up for tablets and desktops.

+- Dark Mode Friendly – Built-in dark mode toggle for modern usability and reduced eye strain.

+- Consistent Color Palette – Chosen to reflect professionalism while staying fresh and modern.

+- Typography Hierarchy – Clean, modern fonts with clear headings and body text for easy scanning.

+- Interactive Elements – Subtle hover effects, animations, and transitions to improve engagement.

+- Accessibility – High-contrast text, keyboard navigation, and semantic HTML for inclusivity.

+- Grid-Based Layout – Sections structured with CSS Grid/Flexbox for responsiveness and alignment.

+- Reusable Components – Buttons, cards, and navbars designed for consistency across the site.

+- Modern Hero Section – Bold headline, clear call-to-action button, and responsive background image/video.

 ## Statusrapport

 ### Backlog